arfatbegum/pc-builder-nextjs-app/README.md

 ### PC Builder Page:

 The PC Builder Page features category sections such as CPU, Motherboard, RAM, Power Supply Unit, Storage Device, and Monitor.
-Each category has a "Choose/Select" button, leading users to another page displaying at least 3 components of that specific category.
+Each category has a Choose button, leading users to another page displaying 5 components of that specific category.
 Users can add components to their PC build by clicking the "Add To Builder" button on each component card.
-The state of the selected components is managed using Redux / Context API to create a central store for efficient tracking.
+The state of the selected components is managed using Redux to create a central store for efficient tracking.

 ### Complete Build Button: